guidance-ai/guidance/README.md

 ### A Pythonic interface for language models

-When using Guidance, you can work with large language models using Pythonic idioms:
+When using Guidance, you can work with large language models using common Python idioms:

 ```python
 from guidance import system, user, assistant, gen